SoftwareAG/c8y-docs/content/device-tutorials/tinkerforge.md

 ### Extending the TinkerForge driver

-The source code for the TinkerForge driver is publicly available at https://bitbucket.org/m2m/{{< company-name-lowercase-1 >}}-examples in the folder _java-agent/tinkerforge-driver_.
+The source code for the TinkerForge driver is publicly available at https://bitbucket.org/m2m/cumulocity-examples in the folder _java-agent/tinkerforge-driver_.